NOC-MSM/CoNES/docs/introduction.rst

 Why use containers?
 ===================

- *  Runtime environment is independant of the host.
+ *  Runtime environment is independent of the host.

  *  Highly configurable.